awsdocs/amazon-eks-user-guide/doc_source/getting-started.md

    kubectl get svc
    ```
 **Note**
-If you receive the error `"heptio-authenticator-aws": executable file not found in $PATH`, then your kubectl is not configured for Amazon EKS\.
+If you receive the error `"aws-iam-authenticator": executable file not found in $PATH`, then your kubectl is not configured for Amazon EKS\.
 For more information, see [Configure kubectl for Amazon EKS](configure-kubectl.md)\.

    Output: